DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Position of the physical joystick.
 - All MIX ENVelope settings (including loop).
 - All four oscillators (A, B, C, and D) settings.
-- FM depth & mode settings.
+- FM depth & FM mode settings.
 - LFO 1 settings.
 - LFO 2 settings.